artfuldodger/ember-blog/README.md

 See the screencasts by Jon Evans [here](https://www.youtube.com/watch?v=vLXGKNA4P_g) (part 1) and [here](https://www.youtube.com/watch?v=eV6JRW6gOyI) (part 2).

-(This By far the most useful, up to date, and entertaining screencast I've found! ;) )
+(This is by far the most useful, up-to-date, and entertaining screencast I've found for the latest Ember! ;) )

 ## Prerequisites